Healthcare UX

 Illustration of Hopsital Bed

 Patient experience scores have become a key metric in healthcare, influencing everything from hospital reimbursement rates to public reputation and patient loyalty.
 But despite all the attention, many organizations are still trying to improve these scores with surface-level solutions: new waiting room furniture, generic follow-up emails, or expanded surveys.
+Patient experience in healthcare is not a branding issue.
+It's a systems design issue.
+In this article, we'll explore a more strategic approach, one that addresses the real design flaws that shape perception, trust, and satisfaction in the patient journey.

 1. Understand what the scores actually reflect

-Most patient experience metrics, like HCAHPS or Press Ganey, don’t measure the quality of care.
+Most patient experience metrics, like HCAHPS or Press Ganey, don't measure the quality of care.
 They measure how the patient experienced that care.
+That includes things like:

 • Communication clarity